martaosm/FPSGame_Unity/README.md

 # FPSGame_Unity
-FPS Game made in Unity. \n
+FPS Game made in Unity.
-Player's objective is to eliminate all of the enemies.\n A,W,S,D = movement
+Player's objective is to eliminate all of the enemies.
+A,W,S,D = movement
 Space = jump
 Left mouse click = shoot